hcornelison/cooks/_recipes/grandmas-noodles.md

 - For the sauce, add 1 egg for every can of Chicken Broth.
 - Add salt and pepper as needed and the yellow food coloring.
 - Cook the noodles in the sauce until the noodles are softened.

+notes:
+- This is a classic "Go with your heart" recipe and do what feels right.

 ---